theonize/exegesis_app/README.md

 ```

 The application now includes minimal GitHub integration.
 Users can either
 authenticate with GitHub via OAuth or provide a personal access token.

-Once
-authenticated they can search for documents in the `theorize/exegesis`
+Unauthenticated users are still able to search the public repository and view
-repository, view their contents and submit or edit markdown files via
+documents.
+Authentication is only required when submitting or editing files via
 automatically generated pull requests.